-The new ranking of the Nanny State Index is published!
-Chris Snowdon, the main researcher behind the index, will go through the newly announced index and look at the rankings in the four different categories.
+Gunnar Hökmark MEP will address the importance of the Nanny State Index and outline his ideas about the ideal role of regulators.
+Chris Snowdon will go through the newly published index and look at the rankings in the four different categories.
 He will also briefly explain the methodology and motivation behind this project.

 Finland, Sweden and the UK were Europe’s biggest nanny states across most categories in 2016.
 What makes top nanny state countries different?
 What has changed since the publication of NSI in 2016?
 Why?
 Can we detect a trend after two years of this project?
 What have the policy outcomes been and have they resulted in healthier populations?
 The Index shows little correlation between countries of similar geographic location or economic performance and their ranking.
 Germany and the Czech Republic were the smallest nanny states across all categories by quite a significant margin last year.
 Has less regulation led to poorer health outcomes or higher levels of consumption?
 What are the policy implications of this?

 Does regulation work and what evidence is there to support this?
 Are current regulations making us healthier and, if not, what impact are they having.
 This session will look at some regulations that have been tried, assess the success of the regulation, and consider the reasons for the success – or failure.
 What are the regulations, what has the impact been on the consumer and what can we learn from this moving forward?
 This session addresses three main areas related to regulation.
 1.)
 Taxation 2.)
 Product Labelling 3.)
 Retail & branding policies.

 Euractiv, one of the most influential news sources in Brussels, will hold its Forum Discussion during our conference.
 The seated lunch will feature Ortwin Schulte, the Head of the Division for Health Policy at the German Permanent Representation and Chris Snowdon, the NSI’s main researcher being interviewed by Frédéric Simon and the audience.
 Please note that a separate registration is necessary for the lunch.